 The starting point for developing projections should be the historical emission inventory.
 This gives confidence to the projections, as the inventory will have been developed following the sectoral guidance in the EMEP/EEA Guidebook and it is likely to have been subject to the LRTAP Convention/NEC Directive review process.

-Ensuring that processes are in place is recommended to make it as easy as possible to update the projection calculations when new historical emission estimates become available.
+It is recommended that processes are in place to make it as easy as possible to update the projection calculations when new historical emission estimates become available.
 This can be achieved through the following activities:

 Ensure the calculation spreadsheets for the projections refer to the data from the historical emission inventory.
 These spreadsheets can be constructed in such a way that, when new historical emissions data are added, there is no need for any significant reworking of the projection calculations (assuming that there is no change in the format of the historical data).

-Identify clearly the years to which policies and measures are applicable and create automatic lookups to integrate them within the calculations.
+Identify clearly the years to which PaMs are applicable and create automatic lookups to integrate them within the calculations.
 This ensures that rearranging timelines is not necessary when the base year of the projection estimates changes.

 Arrange a brief (annual) review of projections input data at the same time as the historical inventory compilation.
 This ensures that the most recent version of the emission projections can be aligned with the most recent version of the historical emissions (even if the emission projections are themselves not reported under any international conventions or legislation).

 Emission projections are, as with emission inventories, a function of activity data combined with an emission factor.
 However, with projections, a number of elements that make up the activity data and emission factors cannot be measured or counted and have to be estimated or modelled using assumptions about future activities, including behavioural or economic impacts and future emission factors.
+Further details regarding each of these items are provided in the sections below.

+Consistency with NAPCP reporting requirements

+When defining projection scope and timelines, compilers should ensure that outputs required for national air pollution control programmes conform to the projection years and pollutant coverage specified in the NAPCP common format (see Section 3).
+Reference to the Informative Inventory Report underpinning the emission projections should be clearly documented in the NAPCP, which should be the same document used for reporting emission projections under Article 10(2)

+NAPCP reporting also requires Member States to provide a justification if a non-linear emission reduction trajectory is followed.
+This should therefore be considered when developing emission projections.

+When reporting under the LRTAP Convention, Member States may also prepare and report projections based on adjusted emission inventories.
+However, unadjusted emission projections should be used for determining national totals for compliance with the NECD and therefore NAPCP reporting.

 Future activity

-Future activity assumptions are based on a range of data sets, including projections of economic growth (GDP), industrial growth, population growth, changes in land use patterns and demand for transport.
+Future activity assumptions are based on a range of macroeconomic data sets, including projections of economic growth (GDP), industrial growth, population growth, changes in land use patterns and demand for transport.
 Energy models often combine these basic growth factors with energy price information to estimate energy demand by sector and fuel.
 These models can be used as a core data set as long as the assumptions underpinning them are consistent with national economic strategies, policies and measures.

 It is key that there is consistency between national GHG emission projections and air pollutant emission projections and therefore the same official national activity projections should be used for both data sets.
+Compilers should coordinate with authorities in agriculture, industry, and transport to ensure activity projections are aligned.

 Future emission factors